AviatrixSystems/Docs/HowTos/controller_backup.rst

 The first time you enable this feature, the configuration will backed up to your specified location.
 After this, the configuration data is automatically backed up daily at 12am.

+Selecting "Multiple Backup" checkbox, will enable the controller to backup up to a maximum 3 rotating backups.
+Each backup filename will contain date and time of when the backup is made.
+Additionally, the backup without any date and time in the filename contains a copy of the latest backup.

+If you want to force an immediate backup (e.g. for a configuration change) you can accomplish this by clicking on the "Backup Now" button.
+If multiple backups are not enabled, each time the configuration is backed up, the backup up file will be overwritten.
+Otherwise, the oldest backed up will be overwritten.

 How to restore configuration
 --------------------------------